HyagoOliveira/InputSystem/README.md

 At runtime, TPM will play the Sprite Animation using the indexes and speed you've set:

 ![Hadouken Action Runtime](/Documentation~/HadoukenAction_Runtime.gif)

+As you see, this approach is useful to show an input sequence like a combo.

 ### Using Unity Localization System